Priyanshu-at0510/FlightsAndSearchService/README.md

  ```
  -  once you have added your db config as listed above ,go to the src folder from your terminal and execute `npx sequelize db:create`

+ ## DB Design
+  - Airplane Table
+  - Flights
+  - Airport
+  - City

+  - A flight belong to an airplane but one airplane can be used in multiple flights
+  - A city has many Airport but one airport belongs to a city
+  - one airport can have many flight , but a flight belongs to one airport